Kelli OBrien Kelli OBrien

 Metabolic Factors That Can Disrupt Ovulation

-Some of the most common contributors include:
+Some of the most common contributors include the following.

+Insulin resistance.
 Insulin directly affects ovarian function and hormone production.

 Do You Always Need Medication?

-Medications absolutely have a place.
+Medication absolutely has a place.

-But in many cases, the deeper issue isn’t that the ovaries don’t work.
+But in many cases, the deeper issue isn't that the ovaries don't work.
+It's that the metabolic environment isn't optimal.

 Not because we forced it.
+Because we supported it.

 If You're Not Sure Whether You're Ovulating…